 If the Handling Editor recommends “Minor Revision Required,” the authors are notified to prepare and submit a final copy of their manuscript with the required minor revisions suggested by the reviewers.
 The Handling Editor reviews the revised manuscript after the minor revision have been made by the authors.
 Once the Handling Editor is satisfied with the final manuscript, the Handling Editor recommends “Accept Submission”.

-If the Handling Editor recommends “Accept Submission,” the Editors-in-Chief are notified so he can inspect the manuscript and the review reports.
-The Editor-in-Chief can either override the Handling Editor’s recommendation in which case the manuscript is rejected or approve the Handling Editor’s recommendation in which case the manuscript is accepted for publication.
+If the Handling Editor recommends “Accept Submission,” the Handleing Editor-in-Chief is notified so he can inspect the manuscript and the review reports.
+The Handle Editor-in-Chief can either override the Handling Editor’s recommendation in which case the manuscript is rejected or approve the Handling Editor’s recommendation in which case the manuscript is accepted for publication.

-The editorial workflow gives the Handling Editor the authority to reject any manuscript because of inappropriateness of its subject, lack of quality, or incorrectness of its results, however, only the Editors-in-Chief can approve a manuscript for publication, whereas Handling Editors recommend manuscripts for acceptance to the Editors-in-Chief.
+The editorial workflow gives the Editors-in-Chief the authority to reject any manuscript because of inappropriateness of its subject, lack of quality, or incorrectness of its results; it also gives the Associate Editors similar authority over those manuscripts assigned to them by the Editors-in-Chief.
+However, only the Editors-in-Chief can approve a manuscript for publication, whereas Associate Editors recommend manuscripts for acceptance to the Editors-in-Chief.
 Recommendation of acceptance has to be approved by the Editors-in-Chief first before publication.
-The Handling Editor cannot assign himself/herself as a reviewer of the manuscript.
-This is to ensure a high-quality, fair, and unbiased peer-review process of every manuscript submitted to the journal.
+The Associate Editor cannot assign himself/herself as a reviewer of the manuscript.
+This is to ensure a high-quality, fair, and unbiased peer-review process of every manuscript submitted to the journal since any manuscript must be recommended by one or more (usually two or more) external reviewers, an Associate Editor, and the Editor-in-Chief before acceptance for publication.

 ISSN 2560-6921 (Print)